Braves vs. Nationals Player Props Betting Odds

-Ronald Acuna Jr. and Lane Thomas are two of the top players with prop bets available when the Atlanta Braves and the Washington Nationals play at Truist Park on Saturday (at 7:20 PM ET).
+Ronald Acuna Jr. and Lane Thomas are among the players with prop bets available when the Atlanta Braves and the Washington Nationals play at Truist Park on Sunday (first pitch at 3:05 PM ET).

 Bet on this matchup or its props with BetMGM!